 As with any natural material, wood requires maintenance to stay beautiful and functional.
 As a wood violin bow ages, years of environmental changes and use can cause warping in the bow stick.
 Sure, you could have an old wood bow re-cambered, but this process can be both costly and risky with aged wood.
 Cracks and breaks in wood bows are both difficult and expensive to repair.
 Even with a successful repair, a wood bow that has sustained damage will permanently feel and play differently than before.
 With the matchless strength of a carbon fiber violin bow, your bow will age beautifully without the slightest bend or change in shape.
 You’ll need far fewer repairs over the lifetime of a carbon fiber violin bow compared to a wooden bow—and it’s likely you’ll never need repairs at all on your carbon fiber bow.

-Traveling with a Carbon Fiber Bow Versus a Wood Bow
+Traveling with a Carbon Fiber Violin Bow vs. a Wood Bow

 If you’re part of a touring musical group or orchestra, you know the importance of portability.
 And while wood and carbon fiber violin bows may be similar in size and ease of storage for transport, carbon fiber has clear advantages over wood for traveling musicians.
 Travel conditions on planes and trains can be unpredictable, and that includes the temperature and humidity levels.
 These factors can cause your wood bow to warp, and unfortunately, these conditions are often out of your control while you’re in transit.